AlfredT15/CSC436/README.md

 -- join with shareholders and public_stock, public_stock and sectors, public_stock and index, public_stock and exchange
 -- can have public_stock indices be the ticker
 -- simple select query like all public_stock in stock_index
--- select every shareholder that has _blank_ public_stock
+-- subqueies like select every shareholder that has _blank_ public_stock in _blank_ sectors
 -- what do we do about delete and update?
 -- string operations?
 -- add an order by at some point